 top of page

-Quick wok fried vegetables are a favorite at our home.
-Although most folks throw together these dishes quickly, it hard to keep the balance between leaving the right amount of crunch in the vegetable, but also infusing them with flavors and spices.
+Quick wok-fried vegetables are a favourite at our home.
+Although most folks throw together these dishes quickly, it's hard to strike the balance between leaving the right amount of crunch in the vegetables and also infusing them with flavours and spices.
 This super simple recipe does both very well.
-This recipe has a tongue-numbing kick from the Szechwan peppercorns that contrasts well with the slightly crunchy and earthy greens.
-It is the perfect side for any Asian themed meal.
+This recipe has a tongue-numbing kick from the Szechuan peppercorns that contrasts well with the slightly crunchy and earthy greens.
+It is the perfect side dish for any Asian-themed meal.

 Ingredients